samboy/MaraDNS/deadwood-github/mmLunacyDNS/README.md

 ```

 # Lua regular expressions

+Regular expressions are a common way to (among other things) find
+strings which meet certain criteria.  `string.match`, in Lua, is a
+routine which looks in a string for a given regular expression.

 mmLunacyDNS uses, for its `string.match` command, Lua regular
 expressions.
 In the interests of keeping code as compact as possible,